pscripted/IISDockerBootstrap/readme.md

 These commands are used in conjunction with docker to take runtime configuration from a docker environment and build a Web.Config and start IIS.

+## Add the scripts to the container and change the entrypoint

 Both files must be copied into a docker image in the DOCKERFILE, and the entrypoint of the image changed to iisbootstrap.ps1

 ``` Dockerfile